STEM in Scouting

 STEM stands for Science, Technology, Engineering and Mathematics.
 STEM has been an important buzzword in the education world for quite some time.
 It should come as no surprise to anyone that our nation is lagging behind in STEM areas.
 The good news is that the Boy Scouts of America has always incorporated STEM elements into its program.
 The great news is that in the last few years, the BSA has added new STEM elements to the program, such as robotics and geocaching, and recently has launched a new program of STEM awards for Cub Scouts, Boy Scouts, and Venturers.

-Michigan Crossroads Council, BSA is pleased to roll out a NEW opportunity to all Packs, Troops, and Crews, beginning September 1, 2016.
 Click here to get all of the details and start your Unit’s progress toward becoming a Certified STEM Unit.

 Nova and Supernova Awards